A Holistic Approach to Reactive Mobile Manipulation: Experiments

+In this simulated random reaching task, the mobile manipulator must reach 1000 randomly generated valid and reachable end-effector poses, located within a 4\unit{m} radius of $\{0\}$.
+Using this methodology, we:

+\begin{enumerate} \item compare the success rate, on both Frankie and Omni-Frankie, of our Holistic controller with separate base and arm planners (using RRTConnect algorithm from OMPL \cite{ompl}) which represents the approach from \cite{mm0}. \item compare the success rate of Frankie using our holistic controller while adjusting $k_\epsilon$ introduced in Section \ref{sec:cont}. \item compare the success rate of Frankie using our holistic controller while adjusting $\emat{J}_m$ introduced in Section \ref{sec:cont}. \end{enumerate}

-\subsection{Experiment 2: Repetitive Pick and Place Task}
+\subsection{Experiment 3: Repetitive Pick and Place Task}

-We evaluate the merits of our approach in a repetitive pick-and-place task.
-In this experiment the mobile manipulator must pick common household objects from a container and place them on a table located 3\unit{m} across the room from the original container.
-The robot is localised within a two-dimensional map of the environment, and the container/table locations within this map are known.
-All objects used are previously unseen by the grasp point synthesiser.
+We evaluate the merits of our approach in a real-world repetitive pick-and-place task.
+In this experiment, the mobile manipulator must pick common household objects from a container and place them on a table located 3\unit{m} across the room from the original container.

+To make our system taskable and responsive to many competing goals and states, we use behaviour trees.
+A behaviour tree is a directed acyclic graph with a single root vertex.
+Vertices represent behaviours and edges represent the flow of control.
+Vertex execution is governed by ticks which are an activation signal.
+The ticks are propagated through the tree at a defined frequency.
+Upon receiving a tick, the vertex returns running if it is still executing, success if its goal was achieved, or otherwise failure.
+This process makes behaviour trees highly reactive, as the whole tree gets processed on every tick.
+A comprehensive description of behaviour trees can be found in \cite{bt1}.

+We have implemented a behaviour tree to complete this pick-and-place task.
+We assume the robot is localised within a two-dimensional map of the environment, and the container/table locations within this map are known.
+We use GG-CNN to perform grasp point synthesis \cite{doug} and a RealSense D435 eye-in-hand camera to provide depth images.
+GG-CNN consumes depth images and outputs the best grasp pose visible from the depth image.

-We have assembled the leaves defined in Section \ref{sec:tree} into a behaviour tree which controls a mobile manipulator to pick and place objects.
-The tree is displayed in Figure \ref{fig:tree}.
-The first branch of the tree recovers the arm from any errors (encountered by user e-stop or joint position, velocity, force limits etc.) and moves the arm into the \emph{ready} pose and the base to the \emph{init} pose.
+The behaviour tree will first run a branch which recovers the arm from any errors (encountered by joint position, velocity, force limits etc.) and moves the arm into a ready pose and the base to the initial pose.
 Any unhandled failure will cause the tree to return to this branch where errors are recovered and the platform is re-initialised.

-The \emph{success is running} decorator of the second branch causes the memory sequence to repeat on success.
+The second branch of the tree will repeat on success.
 This means that the pick and place task will repeat unless there is a failure.